This page is only relevant to pages that use our web templates and display a link to this page.

 - Older browsers that do not implement CSS correctly will still display content and function correctly.

-To ensure our videos can be enjoyed by as many people as possible, we provide captioning for videos which appear on pages using the corporate web template.
+To ensure our videos can be enjoyed by as many people as possible, we are working towards providing captioning for videos which appear on pages using the web template.

 To turn captioning on and off, and to translate captions into a language of your choice, use the captions button in the tools menu which you can access from the button on the far right of the video player menu bar.